 There is nothing more attractive than a person who loves himself or herself so deeply that their positve energy and love spill over to others and to the world ” Vishen Lakhiani

-From the get-go, I was very skeptical towards meditation.
+From the get-go, I was very sceptical towards meditation.

-Coming from a scientific background I didn’t hold meditation and homeopathic medicine in the highest regards.
-I used to believe in behavior psychology, in cause and effect and that everything had a rational explanation.
+Coming from a scientific background, I did not hold meditation and homoeopathic medicine in the highest regards.
+I used to believe in behaviour psychology, cause and effect, and that everything had a rational explanation.

 I thought it was a lot of woo wuuu.

-I was never much into religion either, spirit for me was a foreign word also.
-But there more I studied human behavior the more I believed that we humans are spiritual creatures who need meaning, purpose, and spirituality just as much as water, food, and oxygen.
+I was never much into religion either, spirituality for me was also a foreign word.
+But, the more I studied human behaviour, the more I believed that we humans are spiritual creatures who need meaning, purpose, and spirituality just as much as water, food, and oxygen.

-I started to study existentialism and in particular logotherapy in order to find out just how much humans need spirituality and purpose.
+I started to study existentialism and in particular, logotherapy to find out just how much humans need spirituality and purpose.

-As a hardcore student of human behavior I believe the difference between success and failure and being a happy or a depressed person lies in the habits we have.
+As a hardcore student of human behaviour, I believe in the difference between success and failure, and being a happy or a depressed person lies in the habits we have.

-Our behavioral patterns and or mental habits determine ultimately who we are and if we are able to overcome the hardships of life and thrive inspite of our circumstances or perish in the face of problems.
+Our behavioural patterns and/or mental habits determine ultimately who we are and if we can overcome the hardships of life and thrive despite our circumstances or perish in the face of problems.

-I was unhappy for a long time, and I realized that the way I did things was responsible for my emotional results.
-So at one point, I started to look for different ways to do things, for new habits and new perspectives on life.
-I realized that the sum of my behavior was giving me shitty results.
-So I asked myself what would happen if I did the opposite?
+I was unhappy for a long time, and I realised that the way I did things was responsible for my emotional results.
+So at one point, I started to look for different ways to do things, for new habits, and new perspectives on life.
+I realised that the sum of my behaviour was giving me shitty results.
+So, I asked myself what would happen if I did the opposite?

-In order to find out what the opposite of unhappy and unsuccessful was, I needed to find a group who did things radically different, a group that was thriving and who were happy.
-So I started to look at high achievers and compared their behavior to my own.
+To find out what the opposite of unhappy and unsuccessful was, I needed to find a group who did things radically different, a group that was thriving and who were happy.
+So I started to look at high achievers and compared their behaviour to my own.

-The book is based on his Interviews with more than 250 world-class performers including celebrities like Arnold Schwarzenegger, Richard Branson or Jamie Fox.
-For me a treasure trove of case studies after which I could model my behavior.
+This book is based on his interviews with more than 250 world-class performers, including celebrities like Arnold Schwarzenegger, Richard Branson, or Jamie Fox.
+For me, a treasure trove of case studies after which I could model my behaviour.
 Click here to check out his podcast.

 Ferris says that more than 80% of the world-class performers he interviews were using some form of meditative practice.

-As a habit thief, this was exactly what I was looking for.
-After a short research on meditation, it turned out that I, with my belief that meditation was pseudo bullshit, was totally wrong.
-And that meditation was a necessity in order to be happy.
+As a habit thief, this was precisely what I was looking for.
+After a little research on meditation, it turned out that I, with my belief that meditation was pseudo bullshit, was totally wrong, and that meditation was a necessity to be happy.

 But where do I start?
-At the Time I was reading a book called the “code of the extraordinary mind” from Vizshen Lakhiani, still to this day one of my favorite books.
+At the time, I was reading a book called the “Code of the Extraordinary Mind” by Vizshen Lakhiani, still to this day one of my favourite books.

 I was so in love with the book that I began to research the author.